ajtowns/bfg/index.md

 This guide categorises participants into the following roles:

+ * Independent technical experts
- * Researchers -- Academic interest in Bitcoin related areas, and detailed high-level research, worst case analysis, etc.
+   * **Researchers** -- Academic interest in Bitcoin related areas, and detailed high-level research, worst case analysis, etc.
+   * **Protocol Developers** -- People who implement/review consensus logic.
- * Power Users -- People who have a practical interest in Bitcoin, and a high-level of willingness to experiment with new things.
+   * **Power Users** -- People who have a practical interest in Bitcoin, and a high-level of willingness to experiment with new things in the Bitcoin space.
- * Protocol Developers -- People who implement/review consensus logic.
+   * **Maintainers** -- People who maintain and release node software
+ * Bitcoin businesses
- * Industry -- People who builds software and services that take advantage of and rely on Bitcoin.
-The technical/programmer part of Bitcoin businesses.
+   * **Industry** -- People who build software and services that take advantage of and rely on Bitcoin.
+The technical/programmer side of Bitcoin businesses.
- * Entrepreneurs -- The risk-seeking part of Bitcoin businesses.
+   * **Entrepreneurs** -- The risk-seeking side of Bitcoin businesses.
- * Investors -- People who hold Bitcoin as a store of value
- * Miners -- People who participate in block-building and transaction ordering (particularly pool maintainers, hashrate controllers)
+   * **Miners** -- People who participate in block-building and transaction ordering (particularly pool maintainers, hashrate controllers)
+ * Oversight
+   * **Investors** -- People who hold Bitcoin as a store of value, invest in Bitcoin businesses, etc.
- * Auditors -- People who audit Bitcoin’s supply and ownership (the accounting/financial side; see "Protocol Developers" for the coding side)
+   * **Auditors** -- People who audit Bitcoin's supply and ownership (the accounting/financial side; see "Protocol Developers" for the coding side)
- * Maintainers -- People who maintain and release node software

-These roles are not in any way exclusive; for example many Protocol Developers will also be Researchers or part of Industry, many Miners will also be Entrepreneurs, and many people who have another role will also be Investors.
+These roles are not in any way exclusive; for example many Protocol Developers will also be Researchers or part of Industry, many Miners will also be Entrepreneurs to some degree, and many people who have another role will also be Investors.

 | ![bfg discussings the bfg](img/bfg.jpg) |
 | *A Big Friendly Giant reads the Bitcoin Forking Guide* |